bump-sh/docs/docs/help/specifications-support/asyncapi-support.md

 ## Add topics to your documentation

-As this is not supported by AsyncAPI, we created a custom property to enrich your documentation.
-Find out more in our [dedicated section](doc-topics.md).
+You can add extra information to your documentation by using Bump.sh custom `x-topics`.

+Read more in the [Topics section of this documentation](doc-topics.md).